-If the homeowner has borrowed or is borrowing money to finance the home improvement project, this information is very important.
+If you are borrowing money to finance the home improvement project, this information is very important.
 Whenever payment for work performed under a home improvement contract will be secured by an interest in residential real estate, the contract is required to contain additional information.
 On the first page of the contract, there must be a written notice in at least 10 point bold type that states in substantially the same form: